Saudshaikh07/Saudshaikh07/README.md

 - 👋 Hi, I’m @Saudshaikh07
 - 👀 I’m interested in building Tools/Projects using DevOps and Cloud.
 I also like troubleshooting and solving Technical problems.
-- 🌱 I’m currently learning Cloud and DevOps technologies.
+- 🌱 I’m currently learning Python, Cloud, and DevOps technologies.
-- 💞️ I’m looking to collaborate on DevOps and Cloud.
+- 💞️ I’m looking to collaborate on Python, Linux, DevOps and Cloud.
-- 📫 How to reach me - you can reach out to me on me@saudshaikh.in

 <!---
 Saudshaikh07/Saudshaikh07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.